Blog Menu

 Guiding students through each Garden Day is one of the owners of Dalemain estate and passionate gardener Jane Hasell-McCosh, and Shelagh Todd a horticultural expert, who has both been the head of the horticultural school at Lowther Castle and part of a team that won both gold and silver at Chelsea flower show.

-Blue poppies in the gardens at Dalemain
+Blue poppies in the garden at Dalemain

 Dalemain Estate